iSame7/Flickery/README.md

 ## App Description

-Using this application, users will be able to browse through the Marvel library of characters.
-The data is available by connecting to the Marvel API http://developer.marvel.com .
+Using this application, users shall be able to search for photos with specific words.
+The data is available by connecting to the Flicker API https://www.flickr.com/services/api/.

 **App use cases**

-*List of Characters*:
+*List of Photos*:

-- In this view, you should present a list of characters loaded from the Marvel API character index.
-Notice that the when reaching the end of the list, if there are additional results to show, you should load and present the next page.
+- In this view, the App present a list of Photos loaded from interestingness - the list of interesting photos for the most recent day or a user-specified date from the Flicker Search API.

 *Filter Results*:

-- When tapping on the magnifier icon, you should be able to search for characters by name.
-To do this, use the same endpoint used to list characters and use the name param to filter results.
+- When tapping on the magnifier icon, you should be able to search for photos by name.
+To do this, use the flickr.photos.search endpoint used to return a list of photos matching some criteria.

-*Character Details*:
+*Photo Details*:

-- When selecting a character, you should present a detail view of that character.
-Most of this information is already available on the result of the first API call, except for the images to be presented on the comics/series/stories/events sections.
-Those images can be fetched from the resourceURI and should be lazy loaded.
-That same behaviour is expected when expanding those images.
+- When selecting a photo either from list screen or search screen, the App shall present a detail view of that photo. you can also browse all other search result photos from that details screen.

 ## Installation

 Just clone the repo or download it in zip-file, Open the project in Xcode then test it on your iOS device or iOS simulator.

-In case you want to change the project setup like Marvel API keys:
+In case you want to change the project setup like Flicker API keys:

-* Get your own keys from http://developer.marvel.com
+* Get your own keys from https://www.flickr.com/services/api/
-* Inside Marvel/Marvel/AppConstants, change `KMarvelFactory_PublicKey` and `KMarvelFactory_PrivateKey` with your owen keys.
+* Inside Marvel/Marvel/AppConstants, change `KFlickeryFactory_APIKey` with your owen key.

 # Xcode Project files structure